rails/weblog/_posts/2015-05-01-welcome-to-gsoc-15.markdown

 * * *

-**Fun Fact**: 5 of the 13 mentors we have this year participated as GSoC students in previous years.
-Today they're all core members or active contributors. **TODO** Confirm math, update if Josh K. is added.
+**Fun Fact**: 5 of the 14 mentors we have this year participated as GSoC students in previous years.
+Today they're all core members or active contributors.

 We hope to keep you up on important updates during the summer, but if you're interested in staying up to date (or maybe lending a hand?) please make sure to subscribe to our [mailing list](ml).